2014 Leon Silverman Lecture Series

 Frank C. Jones Reenactment Series

-The 2013 Reenactment was held on Wednesday May 22, 2013 at 6:00 pm.
+The 2013 Reenactment was held on Wednesday May 22, 2013.
 The lecture dealt with the case of Flood v.
 Kuhn, and Justice Sonia Sotomayor presided over the Reenactment.
 Roy Englert a Partner at Robbins Russell Englert Orseck Untereiner & Sauber and Pamela Karlan, Kenneth and Harle Montgomery Professor of Public Interest Law at Stanford Law School argued the case.
-The invitation can be found as a PDF here.

 The Griswold Prize Lecture